mathematica-pub/frontend-shared-packages/projects/demo-app/src/assets/viz-components/content/overview.md

 You will also need to create the configuration object for your primary marks component (`barsConfig` in the HTML example above) in your `.ts` file.

+You will do this using a config builder service from `@hsi/viz-components`.

 ## Library Fundamentals

 To create a new visualization using Viz Components in your Angular application, you will need to